Wolf-64/Godot-Advanced-FPS-Controller-Template-CSharp/README.md

 The controller use a finite state machine, designed to be easely editable, allowing to easily add, remove and modify behaviours and actions.
 He is also very customizable, with a whole set of open variables for every state and for more general stuff.
 This is the same for the camera.

+The template works on Godot 4.3 and Godot 4.2.
+I didn't test it in Godot 4.1 and Godot 4.0, but it should work just fine.

 #**Features**

  - Walk